-The majority of evidence generation at Allergan occurs in the areas of Clinical Development and the Chief Medical Office (including GHEOR, Medical Affairs and Global Patient Safety & Epidemiology).
+The majority of evidence generation at Allergan occurs in the areas of Clinical Development (which includes GEV) and Medical.
 Allergan's investment in these areas ensures that there is an understanding of the value of our products and their appropriate use.
+Clinical trials and post treatment follow on studies are included at the following website: www.clinicaltrials.gov.
+These are being continually updated with the latest information.